-Structural steel shall conform to the requirements of Section 509 except the steel fabricator shall be certified under the ATSC Quality Certification Program in Simple Steel Bridges, as a minimum.
+The steel fabricator for modular expansion devices shall be certified under the AISC Quality Certification for Simple Steel Bridges category, as a minimum.

 All structural steel elements of the bridge expansion device, including cover plates, shall be galvanized after fabrication in accordance with Section 509, whether or not they are in contact with the elastomeric seals.

+All welding on modular expansion devices shall conform to AWS D1.1.